Igor-Shvab/Kinetic-Monte-Carlo/README.md

 # Kinetic-Monte-Carlo
+Performed at Newcastle University, Newcastle upon Tyne, UK.

 Kinetic Monte Carlo simulations of nanoparticle precipitation.
-Early hydration of cement
+Application to early hydration of cement.
+Works with Lammps only.
+Lammps must be linked as external library.